This Week at St. Columba

 Jesse, Liam, Matthew, Matt, Jonah, and Chris

 Would you like to use a website for daily reflection?
 Try Pray as You Go.
-I have found this site easy to use and helpful for one’s spiritual journey.
-They also have an ap for smartphones that you may download for free.
+They have an ap for smartphones that you may download for free.
 Using earbuds or headphones can make this helpful a private time for spiritual reflection.
 There is a reflection for each day of the year (except for Sundays–they assume you will be in church).
 This includes a little music to set the tone, reading, and a bit of commentary to stimulate your thinking.
 Pray as you go – Pray as you go (pray-as-you-go.org)

 We give thanks for all members of our St. Columba’s parish family.